illaanmd/pycrypto/readme.md

 #pythonbackend
-this is a python repository for basic learning and database implementation
+this is a python backend implementation project.
+tasks:
+-building a database
+-building a responsive api
+-implementing them w webpage